 Fairphone’s people-first approach to mobile-phone design is turning the telecommunication industry on its head.
 The company is proud of its innovative phone design, and rightly so: it’s the world’s very first ethical and modular smartphone.
 In fact, Fairphone is actively campaigning to make cobalt mining more transparent and less exploitative (cobalt is a material that’s used in the lithium-ion batteries used to power most electronics.)

-The company has done a number of things to improve cobalt sourcing; on top of this, Fairphone devices are designed to last and are made exclusively with fair materials.
+The company has done a number of things to improve cobalt sourcing; on top of this, Fairphone devices are designed to last and are made with fair materials.
 The company even sells off its spare parts and offers a take-back programme for used Fairphone devices – helping the world move one step closer to the circular economy.
 The business is one of Europe’s fastest-growing startups and secured funding of over €6 million last year alone.

 Land Life Company